DevOps Engineer Daily Tasks: What Really Happens in Corporate DevOps Roles

 Monitoring and Incident Response

-Incident response requires quickly diagnosing problems, coordinating with development teams to understand recent changes, and implementing fixes whilst keeping stakeholders informed.
+Incident response requires quickly diagnosing problems, coordinating with development teams to understand recent changes, and implementing fixes while keeping stakeholders informed.
 Post-incident, DevOps engineers conduct reviews to prevent similar issues from recurring.

 Security and Compliance Tasks